-The IMF has time series for military expenditure from 1976 through 1991 in its publication Government Finance Statistics Yearbook.
+The IMF has time series for military expenditure from 1976 through 1992 in its publication Government Finance Statistics Yearbook.
 The figures are presented in national currency (pula) at current prices for the fiscal year, which begins on 1 April.
-There has been no updating of the time series for military expenditure from the next to last edition (1993) to the latest available yearbook for 1994.
-The two editions present identical series from 1982 to 1991, indicating a deterioration in reporting routines.
+While there was no updating of the time series for military expenditure from the 1993 edition to the yearbook for 1994, the series were revised and extended in the latest available edition of the yearbook (1995).